Clemapfel/jluna/docs/manual.md

 Here, in each benchmark, we are creating an empty vector, `sizehint!`ing it to 1000, then filling it with 1000 random `Int64`s by appending them one-by-one to the end.
 This is a common use-case, as it tests both allocation and element-access, giving a good overview of `jluna::Array`s most important features.

-For the C-API benchmark only, it was necessary to call `jl_gc_collect`, as otherwise, the GC would have had no opportunity to free arrays before end of *all* benchmark cycles.
-This would slowly fill the ram, ruining the result.
+For the C-API benchmark only, it was necessary to call `jl_gc_collect`, as otherwise, the GC would have had no opportunity to free arrays before the end of *all* benchmark cycles.
+This would slowly fill up the ram, ruining the results.

 To make for a fair comparison, the overhead of `jl_gc_collect` was introduced to the non C-API benchmark runs as well, even if not technically necessary.